sportyturks/docker-rpi4-selenium/README.md

 # rpi-docker-selenium
-Selenium port for armhf (Armv7) based devices.
+Selenium port for arm64 (Arm64v8) based devices.
 Tested on Raspberry Pi 4.

 This port based on the great contributions of https://github.com/SeleniumHQ/docker-selenium .